IT3038C/IT3038C.github.io/docs/week-8.md

 <class 'str'>
 ```

-In a future lab, you’ll see that json is returned as a dictionary.
+In a future lab, you'll see that json is returned as a dictionary.
 This is why when we pull our json data, the data is returned as a dictionary object.
 And to parse that data, we have to use the above rules to get the data we want.
-Let’s test this out.
+Let's test this out.

 ```python
 >>> import json, urllib.request